zaydzuhri/flame/README.md

 # or load a subset with roughly 100B tokens, suitable for small- or medium-sized experiments
 dataset = load_dataset("HuggingFaceFW/fineweb-edu", name="sample-100BT", num_proc=64, cache_dir="/your/cache/path")
 ```

-More easily, you can also do it in a streaming manner by training the model and downloading the model at the same time.
-However, this is highly nonrecommendable, as it will encounter lots of network issues (a bitter lesson learnt by Songlin)

 ## Training Recipes